fons/cl-mongo/README.md

 In its current state cl-mongo provides the ability to insert, update and delete documents.
 It also supports indexing.

-I developed this using sbcl.
+I developed this using *sbcl*.
 I didn't rely on any sbcl extenxions so I expect this to run under other lisps as well.

 ## Version

    Version 0.1.1

+   This version is basically an alpha release.
+Many features are and testing has not been tested extensively.

 ## Installation

 Use asdf to install cl-mongo.